digiblurDIY/Website/docs/devices/switches/cloudfree-swm1_milfra-mfa05_single_pole.md

     description: Which timer to adjust.
 Can be either lighttime or blindtime
     example: lighttime
   topic:
     description: MQTT Topic for the motion switch.
-You can get this by running the command topic in the web console of tasmota
+You can get this by running the command topic in the web console of TASMOTA
     example: exampleswitch
   duration:
     description: number of seconds